 Lastly, the craft beer pubs are the standard bars that you would eat and drink in, and offer a good variety of different types of beer, usually both Canadian and internationally.
 These would include The Drake Eatery, Bard & Banker, and Garrick’s Head Pub on the list.

-Hopefully, that clears things up a bit before I go into the specific places to visit for craft beer, it’s nice to be in the know when you’re exploring the local craft beer scene in a new place!
+Hopefully, that clears things up a bit before I go into the specific places to visit for craft beer in Victoria, it’s nice to be in the know when you’re exploring the local craft beer scene in a new place!

-Without further ado, my beer guide to Victoria, BC!
+Without further ado, my guide to Victoria breweries!

-Canoe Brewpub was my first stop in Victoria.
+Canoe Brewpub was the first of the many Victoria brewpubs that I stopped at.
 I discovered it while walking around the Chinatown area, looking for brewpubs nearby for dinner.
 The location, right on the harbor, was a beautiful spot to walk to right before sunset.
-The pub was tucked away on a quiet side street and the whole area exuded relaxation.
+The pub was tucked away on a quiet side street, and the whole area exuded relaxation.

 Canoe was also the first time I saw Canadian friendliness spring into action.
-My server was accommodating, and was nice enough to give me a quick little tour of the brewery after I told him I was on a mission to try all of the breweries in Victoria.
+My server was accommodating and was nice enough to give me a quick little tour of the brewery after I told him I was on a mission to try all of the best breweries in Victoria, BC.
 The brewpub itself represented a type of casual elegance.
 There were chandeliers and multi-levels of seating that created a communal yet custom atmosphere.

 The food went well with the atmosphere.
 I had the creamy and fresh vegetarian pasta dish and it paired nicely with the pale ale.
-My server brought me free tasters of a few other beers as well and I’d have to say my favorite overall was the dark ale.
-And for a fun fact, they brew all of their beer according to the Bavarian Purity Order of 1516 – beer nerds unite!
+My server brought me free tasters of a few other Victoria beer as well and I’d have to say my favorite overall was the dark ale.
+Fun fact, they brew all of their beer according to the Bavarian Purity Order of 1516 – beer nerds unite!

 They’re also very au naturel – they don’t use any syrups or sugars in their beer, only grain mashes, and they leave it unfiltered.

-Spinnaker’s Gastro Brewpub is the second oldest brewpub in Victoria and arguably the most popular and famous brewpub in the city.
+Spinnaker’s Gastro Brewpub is the second oldest of the Victoria brewpubs and arguably the most popular and famous brewpub in the city.
 The brewpub offers slightly more upscale dining (similar to Canoe), using farm to table ingredients for their dishes and focusing on fresh and hearty menu items.
 Spinnaker’s is also a guesthouse, so if you fancy Victorian-style rooms, whirlpool tubs, fireplaces, and hardwood floors try and book accommodation here for a night or two.